 O P E R A N E W S | La damoiselle élue

 French-American soprano Véronique Filloux has been praised as "showstopping... she used her dazzling coloratura and lithe stage presence to piquant comedic effect" (Opera News).
 A former Pittsburgh Opera Resident Artist, her roles included Despina (Così fan tutte), Papagena (The Magic Flute), The Girl/Luna (The Rose Elf, staged premiere), Frasquita (Carmen), Chan Parker (Charlie Parker’s Yardbird), and the title role in Handel’s Semele.

-This summer, Véronique debuts with Washington Concert Opera as Miss Ellen (Lakmé) and returns to Des Moines Metro Opera as Peaseblossom/Tytania (cover) in A Midsummer Night's Dream.
-She looks forward to mainstage debuts with Arizona Opera and Berkshire Opera Festival in the 2022/23 season, making several exciting role debuts including Zerbinetta (Ariadne auf Naxos), Liesl (The Sound of Music), Pamina (Die Zauberflöte), and Musetta (La bohème).
-She the 1st Prize Winner of both the 2022 Mildred Miller Competition and the 2022 Zenith Opera Competition, as well as a 2021 Jensen Competition Finalist and a Laffont Competition district winner.
+This summer, Véronique debuted with Washington Concert Opera as Miss Ellen (Lakmé) and returned to Des Moines Metro Opera as Peaseblossom/Tytania (cover) in A Midsummer Night's Dream.
+She looks forward to engagements with Arizona Opera, Pacific Opera Project, and Berkshire Opera Festival in the 2022/23 season, making several exciting role debuts including Zerbinetta (Ariadne auf Naxos), Liesl (The Sound of Music), Pamina (Die Zauberflöte), and Musetta (La bohème).
+She the 1st Prize Winner of both the 2022 Mildred Miller Competition and the 2022 Zenith Opera Competition.

 “MELISMATIC DISPLAYS OF VOCAL DEXTERITY AND POWER”